wdtio/wdt-recipes/recipes/time_machine.md

 DATE_TIMESTAMP=$(basename "$LAST_PATH")
 ```

 Now we're able to parse the date-timestamp into an actual date.
-Recall that our value looks something like `2016-01-03-144156` which is Year-Month-Day-HourMinuteSecond.
+Recall that our timestamp value looks something like `2016-01-03-144156` which is Year-Month-Day-HourMinuteSecond.
 This format can be parsed with `date -j -f "%Y-%m-%d-%H%M%S"`.
 The `-j` parameter prevents `date` from changing the current date on your computer.

 There is no functionality built into `date` for getting the age of a date which is what we're really interested in (to test if the latest backup is no older than an hour).
 But there is a way to get the number of seconds since epoch (January 1st, 1970) with `date "+%s"`.
-So we'll get the number of seconds for our date-timestamp, and also the number of seconds for now, then we substract these two numbers which gives us the age of the date-timestamp in seconds.
+So we'll get the number of seconds for our date-timestamp, and also the number of seconds for now, then we find the different between these two numbers which gives us the age of the date-timestamp in seconds.

 ```
 DATE_TIMESTAMP_SECONDS=$(date -j -f "%Y-%m-%d-%H%M%S" $DATE_TIMESTAMP "+%s")